svanderbleek/twpgtwp/README.md

 Introducing conviviality as a new paradigm for interactions among IT objects STEPS Toward The Reinvention of Programming
 Bicycles for the mind have to be see-through
+UVC: A Universal Virtual Computer for Long-term Preservation of Digital Information

 ## Binary Analysis